mecid/mecid.github.io/_posts/2021-04-07-designing-api-using-combine-framework.md

     .store(in: &cancellables)
 ```

+> To learn more about the set of operators that the Combine framework provides us, take a look at my [Catching errors in Combine](/2020/04/22/catching-errors-in-combine/) post.

 #### PassthroughSubject
 Future publisher works excellent when you need to wrap the asynchronous task and deliver a single result.
 But what about the stream of values that we want to provide over time?
 We can't do that with Future because it finishes its work as soon as it delivers the first result.
 We can handle this case with PassthroughSubject.